 The intent is to ultimately arrest decline and bring about positive outcomes in historically underserved communities as well as to boost the enhancement of areas of opportunity while maintaining housing affordability.
 These target areas may be applied to activities funded by HOME, CDBG, and the Section 108 Loan Guarantee Program.
-When reviewing projects for funding, HCD staff may give special consideration to projects that fall within the boundaries of the Areas for Community Reinvestment or leverage additional funding, such as State Housing Tax Credits.
+When reviewing projects for funding, HCD staff may give special consideration to projects that fall within the boundaries of the Areas for Community Reinvestment or Complete Communities or leverage additional funding, such as State Housing Tax Credits.
 Funding for code enforcement activities will be geographically targeted to only Areas for Community Reinvestment.
-Other entitlement funds may be prioritized in the target areas because these neighborhoods are most in need of public facility and economic development improvements, but some projects may also be funded in other areas of the city because of the great need in neighborhoods throughout the city.
+Other entitlement funds, mostly related to economic development, public facility improvements, and some housing activities will be prioritized in the target areas because these neighborhoods are most in need of public facility and economic development improvements, but some projects may also be funded in other areas of the city because of the great need in neighborhoods throughout the city.

-HCD will continue to prioritize its community engagement in historically under-resourced areas to target our activities to those residents most in need of assistance.
-Due to the current location of service providers, some of these assistance activities may occur in areas outside of Houston or Harris County, and through this are serving residents of the City of Houston.
+HCD will continue to prioritize its community engagement activity in historically under-resourced areas to target our activities to those residents most in need of assistance.
 During PY 2024, HCD will also continue to update the data used to identify Areas of Community Reinvestment, to ensure that HCD targets areas where investment will have the greatest possible impact.